 Large or Complicated Stones: If your stone is too large to pass, blocking the flow of urine or causing other complications, your doctor may recommend one of these treatments.

-- Shockwave Lithotripsy: In an outpatient surgery center, your urologist uses a machine called a lithotriper to direct ultrasonic shock waves to hit the stone repeatedly until it crumbles into small particles that you an pass in your urine.
+- Shockwave Lithotripsy: In an outpatient surgery center, your urologist uses a machine called a lithotripter to direct ultrasonic shock waves to hit the stone repeatedly until it crumbles into small particles that you pass in your urine.
 This is the most frequently used procedure for eliminating kidney stones.
+Read more about Lithotripsy…

 - Ureteroscopy: In this procedure, your urologist passes a flexible tube with a camera through your urethra.
 A wisk-like basket on the end of the scope snares the stone and removes it.
 If the stone is too large, the urologist can use a laser inserted through the scope to break the stone apart.
 After a ureteroscopy, the urologist places a stent in the ureter to hold it open until the swelling subsides.
 The stent is removed a days later.